Dongtianze/TerraCreateZSs/README.md

 ## How to use?

-1.Make sure that you already installed the forge version of TFC:TNG, Create, CraftTweaker, CreateTweaker and all their dependencies in Minecraft 1.18.2.
+1. Make sure that you already installed the forge version of TFC:TNG, Create, CraftTweaker, CreateTweaker and all their dependencies in Minecraft 1.18.2.

-2.Run the game for once if you haven't do so.
+2. Run the game for once if you haven't do so.

-3.Drag all the .zs file in the project to your .minecraft/scripts folder.
+3. Drag all the .zs file in the project to your .minecraft/scripts folder.

-4.Enjoy!
+4. Enjoy!

 ## Roadmap
 1. Use TFC items and methods to make Create items.